High Probability Guarantees for Random Reshuffling: Stopping Criterion and Last-Iterate Result

 The formulation of a stopping criterion constitutes a crucial part of algorithm design.
 In deterministic optimization, designing such a criterion can be relatively straightforward.
 For instance, one can examine the gradient function in the gradient descent method.
 However, it becomes significantly more challenging to construct a similar measure in the stochastic optimization regime.
 In the case of $\RR$, computing the full gradient function for monitoring stationarity is not feasible.
-Therefore, it necessitates the development of a novel estimated stopping criterion for $\RR$, which forms the central theme of this section.
+Therefore, it necessitates the development of an estimated stopping criterion for $\RR$.

-The study of a stopping criterion for $\RR$ is motivated by three factors: 1) It offers an adaptive stopping scheme as opposed to running the algorithm for a fixed number of iterations, potentially saving on execution time.
-2) It yields a last iterate result, which is especially meaningful in nonconvex optimization.
-We note that our high probability complexity bound derived in the previous section applies to $\min _{0 \le t \le T} \left\lVert \nabla f(x_t) \right\rVert$ rather than the last iterate.
+The study of a stopping criterion for $\RR$ is motivated by two factors: 1) It offers an adaptive stopping scheme as opposed to running the algorithm for a fixed number of iterations, potentially saving on execution time.
+2) It yields a last-iterate result, which is especially meaningful in nonconvex optimization.
+We note that our high probability ergodic complexity bound derived in the previous section applies to $\min _{0 \le t \le T-1} \left\lVert \nabla f(x_t) \right\rVert$ rather than the last iterate.
 This discrepancy introduces the risk of returning the last iterate without satisfying the complexity bound, as also illustrated in \cite[Appendix H]{li2022unified}.
-3) The stopping criterion provides a promising approach for checking near-stationarity, and it will lay the groundwork for finding a second-order stationary point in \Cref{sec:sos}.
+Therefore, in this section, utilizing the analysis in the last section, we design a stopping criterion for $\RR$ and establish a high probability complexity guarantee for the last iterate returned by this stopping rule.